Getting to grips with digital transformation and multi-domain MDM

 Procurement needs to be able to formulate the arguments for a domain-specific approach, and also be able to clearly articulate these benefits in cross-functional conversations involving multiple stakeholders.

-Collaboration is required to drive an enterprise-wide solution that achieves this balance between a purely technical solution led by IT – while being sympathetic to their position – and a business use case led solution with these wider advantages.
+Collaboration is required to drive an enterprise-wide solution that achieves this balance between a purely data-driven, IT-led solution – while being sympathetic to their position – and a business use case led solution with these wider advantages.

 For this reason, it is worth being highly familiar with a summary of the arguments for both types of approach, while understanding that, provided integration is robust, the ‘multi’ versus ‘single’ debate is really a technical one, rather than an ‘either-or’ strategic discussion.